aleshaleksey/fansys23/README.md

 The version currently stands at:

-**v0.0.8**

-This means that it is the initial draft working version.
+**v0.0.11**

+This is the 11th draft.
+It is is mostly workable, but needs more testing, more monsters, and a better layout for clarity.

 ## TODO

-- Finish and expand ability list.
+- Expand ability list (mainly out of combat abilities).
-- Finish and expand spell list.
+- Expand spell list.
-- Finish equipment list.
+- Finish equipment list (mainly magic items).
-- Rules for superior and inferior equipment.
-- Rules for crafting.
+- Improve rules for crafting.
-- A good number of monster/NPC stat blocks.
+- More monster/NPC stat blocks.
 - List and evaluate all sources of bonuses and penalties for analysis of balance.
 - Playtesting and analysis of balance.